Philip Simmons Collection

 Philip Simmons Egret Collection

-The Egret, shown in so many of his designs, but most notably in the gate he designed and made for the South Caroline Museum and again for the Smithsonian Museum.
+The Egret is shown in so many of Philip Simmons’s designs, but most notably in the gate he designed and made for the South Carolina State Museum and again for the Smithsonian Museum.

 Philip Simmons Bass Collection

 Invited by the Smithsonian Institution in the summer of 1976, Philip Simmons demonstrated his blacksmithing talents at the Festival of American Folklife in Washington, DC.
 Philip designed and constructed the “Star and Fish Gate” on the mall near Lincoln Memorial.
 He intended to display a wide range of forms in order to explain to the festival visitors what he did in Charleston.
 The model for this charm was hand wrought in the style of Philip Simmons.

 Philip Simmons Heart Collection

 The double heart gate is located at the Menotti Street entrance to the Philip Simmons Garden at St. John’s Reformed Episcopal Church.
 Simmons designed all of the wrought iron work at this location, and his cousin and nephew provided the fabrication at the workshop he inherited from his mentor, Peter Simmons.

 Found along the front stairway leading to “Eagle Nest” at 45 Meeting Street, the “Longest Curl” is a wrought iron curving stair rail complete with an elaborate newel post.
 Made from thick bar stock, the curl makes two full turns and is topped by a faceted finial.

 Commissioned in 1985 for the South Carolina State Museum, “The Philip Simmons Gate” displays a pair of egrets and a palmetto tree, the state tree of South Carolina.
 Stimulated by the publicity surrounding the installation of the gate, the state legislature awarded Philip Simmons the South Carolina Folk Heritage Award.